AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/getting-started.md

 * Create modules
 * Create courses

-You can also learn more about the Captivate Prime application by choosing to view tutorial videos, help content and learn about different roles.
+You can also learn more about the Learning Manager application by choosing to view tutorial videos, help content and learn about different roles.

 ![](assets/author-experienceprime.png)